awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 **Additional improvements and enhancements**

-1. Fixed a bug that when under heavy load, snapshot import, COPY import, or S3 import would stop responding in rare cases\.
+1. Fixed a bug that when under heavy load, snapshot import, COPY import, or Amazon S3 import stopped responding in rare cases\.

 1. Fixed a bug where a read replica might not join the cluster when the writer was very busy with a write\-intensive workload\.